Laerdal/Laerdal.McuMgr/README.md

     }
 }

-private void FirmwareInstaller_StateChanged(object sender, StateChangedEventArgs ea) {
+private static void FirmwareInstaller_IdenticalFirmwareCachedOnTargetDeviceDetected(object sender, IdenticalFirmwareCachedOnTargetDeviceDetectedEventArgs ea)
-    Console.Error.WriteLineAsync($"** {nameof(FirmwareInstaller_StateChanged)}: OldState='{ea.OldState}' NewState='{ea.NewState}'");
+{
     switch (ea)
     {
-        case { NewState: EFirmwareInstallationState.Idle }: //00
+        case { CachedFirmwareType: ECachedFirmwareType.CachedButInactive }:
-            _fileUploadProgressEvents = 0;
-            FirmwareInstallationAttemptCount += 1; //00
-            break;
-        case { NewState: EFirmwareInstallationState.Testing, OldState: EFirmwareInstallationState.Uploading } when _fileUploadProgressEvents <= 1:
             App.DisplayAlert(title: "Info", message: "The firmware you're trying to install appears to be cached on the device.
 Will use that instead of re-uploading it.");
             break;

-        case { NewState: EFirmwareInstallationState.Complete, OldState: EFirmwareInstallationState.Uploading }:
+        case { CachedFirmwareType: ECachedFirmwareType.CachedAndActive }:
             App.DisplayAlert(title: "Info", message: "The firmware you're trying to install appears to be already active on the device.
 Will not re-install it.");
             break;
+    }
+}

+private void FirmwareInstaller_StateChanged(object sender, StateChangedEventArgs ea) {
+    Console.Error.WriteLineAsync($"** {nameof(FirmwareInstaller_StateChanged)}: OldState='{ea.OldState}' NewState='{ea.NewState}'");

+    if (ea.NewState == EFirmwareInstallationState.Idle) {
+        FirmwareInstallationAttemptCount += 1; //00
     }

     FirmwareInstallationStage = ea.NewState.ToString();